doitintl/tf-fundamentals-workshop-101/README.md

 3. **Terraform Installation**

    Make sure you have installed the terraform-setup tool [tfswitch](https://tfswitch.warrensbox.com/Install/) and select the version supported by our labs `1.0.11`.
+You can of course also install Terraform manually, just follow the [official](https://learn.hashicorp.com/tutorials/terraform/install-cli) instructions of the vendor.

    ```bash
    $ curl -L https://raw.githubusercontent.com/warrensbox/terraform-switcher/release/install.sh | sudo bash